MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-export-event-log-task.md

 Separate the date numbers with symbols: ".", "/", "-".

-The following table shows parameters for specifying the duration range:
+The following table lists parameters for specifying the duration range:

 |Parameter|Definition|
 |-|-|